 Hidden within Dundurn Park are the mysteries of a British military base known as Burlington Heights!
-Before Dundurn Castle was built, thousands of soldiers lived and worked here transforming a beautiful pastoral homestead into a vital military stronghold.
-Discover the property's history and role in the War of 1812 through guided tours of Dundurn Castle, The Hamilton Military Museum, Cockpit building, and parts of the Hamilton Cemetery.
-During this multi-site program, students will learn about the lives of soldiers, refugees, and Indigenous allies during the war.
+Thousands of soldiers lived and worked here transforming a beautiful pastoral homestead into a vital military stronghold.
+Discover the property's history and role in the War of 1812 through interactive guided tours of Dundurn Castle, The Hamilton Military Museum, Dundurn Park, and parts of the Hamilton Cemetery.
+During this multi-site program, students will learn about the lives of soldiers, civilians, and Indigenous allies during the war.

-Grade Levels: Six (6); Seven (7)
+Grade Level(s): Six (6); Seven (7)